Reflecting on a decade of stories in the fascinating Belgian capital.

 --- Safety interlude ---

-If safety checks would be concerned with real safety, they would be the same all over the world, because the items that can cause harm are universal.
-But since many security teams make the checkpoints for a show instead of ensuring safety, there are huge differences.
+If safety checks were concerned with real safety, they would be the same all over the world, because the items that can cause harm are universal.
+However, since many security teams make the checkpoints for a show instead of ensuring safety, there are huge differences.

-We are conditioned that things like water as lethal to the point we start to believe it.
-But then, I flew from Finland, and they allowed me to keep a full water bottle.
+We are conditioned to believe that things like water are lethal to the point that we start to accept it.
+However, when I flew from Finland, they allowed me to keep a full water bottle.
 If Finland can do that, why are other countries making such a fuss about it?
 And how about the other stuff?
 Finland had me take my laptop from my bag, but I could keep my shoes on.
-In the United Arab Emirates, I was told to keep the laptop inside my bag, but I had to take my shoes off.
-In the United States, I had to take both my laptop out and shoes off.
+In the United Arab Emirates, I was instructed to keep my laptop inside my bag, but I had to remove my shoes.
+In the United States, I had to take both my laptop and shoes off.
 Just to be safe?
-Tell me.
+Sure, tell me.

 Since many of the circus performances are similar, one can prepare for them.
 I started traveling with a belt with a plastic buckle, so I don't have to take it off and on like a puppet all the time.
 It works, except when the security staff goes the extra mile.
 It was the case with the EP.
 The guy ordered "Belt off!
 This is just like an airport."
-I answered "Sir, I went through many airports with this belt no issue.
-It is a non-metallic buckle."
+I answered, "Sir, it is a non-metallic buckle; I went through many airports with this belt with no issue."
 But the guard responded, "Yeah, yeah, belt off!"
-A refined argument.
+Ah, what a refined argument.
 Alas, what can one do?

 — — —